dbrgn/sekursranko/README.md

 # rustysafe

-A simple Threema Safe server implementation written in Rust.
+An efficient and memory-safe Threema Safe server implementation written in Rust.

+Work in progress, does not work yet.

+This is a private project, not developed nor endorsed by Threema GmbH.

 ## License